 - a).
-Full Acceptance- Applicants who have fully satisfied the Standard Admission Process with the minimum of five (5) CSEC/GCE/CAPE (including the mandatory English Language and Mathematics) subjects for degree programmes. - Conditional Acceptanceb).
-Class Applicants to degree programmes who possess a minimum of Four (4) CSEC/GCE subjects, and who have not fully satisfied the Standard Admission Requirements, may be admitted in this category with the requirement successfully additional attain the basic qualifications and/or submit outstanding documents stipulated in the Provisional Acceptance Letter within the first year of the programme.
+Full Acceptance- Applicants who have fully satisfied the Standard Admission Process with the minimum of five (5) CSEC/GCE/CAPE (including the mandatory English Language and Mathematics) subjects for degree programmes. - b).
+Conditional Acceptance-Class Applicants to degree programmes who possess a minimum of Four (4) CSEC/GCE subjects, and who have not fully satisfied the Standard Admission Requirements, may be admitted in with the requirement category successfully attain the additional basic qualifications and/or submit outstanding documents stipulated in the Provisional Acceptance Letter within the first year of the programme.
 Failure to do so will prevent the student progressing in his/her academic programme beyond the first year, as these requirements are pre-requisites to advance to the second year of study.
 Additionally, academic awards (degrees) will not be granted if the conditions stipulated in the Provisional Acceptance Letter are not completely met by the students.